Skip to main content

 Is this a standalone or part of a series?

-The series arc remains open for books 2 and 3, which follow different couples from the crew.
+Book 1 has a complete romance arc with a guaranteed happily ever after and a fully resolved mystery.
+The series arc stays open for books 2 and 3, which follow different couples from the crew.
+You will not be left on a cliffhanger.

 What is the heat level?